carykees98/advent-of-code-22/README.md

 Each day contains the source ```.cpp``` file as well as the data set that I used for solving that days problem.
 Each solution was built using the C++17 standard.

-I also rewrote some of the days solutions in another language for practice and the source for the other language is also in that folder.
+I also rewrote some of the days solutions in another language for practice and the source for the other language is also in that day's folder.

 ## ```newday``` tool